cs2102-database-systems-g11/stuffy/docs/dev_guide.md

     - *(Windows)* `mklink /D /path/to/htdocs /path/to/app`
     - *(Mac/Unix)* `ln -s /path/to/app /path/to/htdocs`

 #### Step 3.
-Configure the server to refresh files on change
+Configure the server to make your life easier

-By default, the server takes 60 seconds before the cache is updated and for your browser to reflect file changes.
-To have the server update immediately, do the following:

-1. Modify the file `<BitnamiRoot>/php/php.ini`
+1. Edit the file `<BitnamiRoot>/php/php.ini`
-2. Configure the option `opcache.revalidate_freq=0`
+2. Set option `opcache.revalidate_freq=0`  (React to file changes immediately)
+3. Set option `display_errors = On` (Show me the errors!)
-3. Restart Apache
+4. Restart Apache

+#### Step 4.
+Configure your database password

+Instead of embedding the database password within the source code (super bad practice), we define it in a separate file as an environment variable for use within the code.
+Still not best practice, but somewhat more secure.

+1. Edit the file `<BitnamiRoot>/apache2/conf/httpd.conf`
+2. Add `SetEnv DB_PASSWORD <your_database_password>` to the very last line

 ## Editing CSS source